 Although feedforward design has improved significantly compared with traditional acceleration feedforward, a feedforward with systematic tuning for position-dependent effects, capable of estimation at any arbitrary position, is currently lacking.
 This paper models feedforward parameters as a continuous function of position through a GP [10], [11], which allows for the compensation of position-dependent effects without a full LPV or non-linear model.
-In addition, a GP is non-parametric and therefore does not require an assumption on the parametric form between the position and the feedforward parameters.
+In addition, a GP is nonparametric and therefore does not require an assumption on the parameters.
 In this paper, the feedforward parameters of a system are learned in a trial-to-trial fashion using ILC with Basis Functions (ILCBF) [12].
 The contributions include: